TokenBrice/sato/README.md

 ### DOCUMENTATION

-The whole process of building Sato has been document and will be published soon.
+The whole process of building Sato has been documented and will be published soon.

 [Tutorial #1 - Setting up a self-hosted server (ngrok) to let our bot fetch data (crypto prices) from third party APIs.](https://recast.ai/blog/python-cryptobot/)